Flooring Calculator

 • Total cost equals material units including waste multiplied by unit price.

-• Waste is not a sunk cost.
-It prevents shortages and pattern mismatches.
+• Waste allowance helps prevent shortages and pattern mismatches.

 • Boxes force rounding up.
 Keep spare boxes for future repairs.